Skip to content

 Rhyming Sentences

-Silly Rhyming Sentence:
+Silly Rhyming Sentences:

 Money, money, here you see, helping me buy snacks and toys with glee!

-Serious Rhyming Sentence:
+Serious Rhyming Sentences:

 When I save my money and spend it right, I build my future strong and bright.